raychongtk/pizza-joint-project/README.md

 In this project, I use `docker-compose` to create services within same network and the services can communicate with each others internally.

+I use monorepo in this project as all services are the module in a single repository for easier management and easier code tracing in IDE.

 # How to run?

 There is a `Makefile` for handling the tasks of building project and dockerization.